Assessments

 - Your final deck (PDF)

-- Screenshot or copy of your outreach message
+- (Optional, for extra credit) Screenshot or link showing your outreach message (LinkedIn, email, etc.)

 Grading